articles Ratings /ratings/en/research/articles/240718-analytical-approach-climate-transition-assessments-13157327 content esgSubNav

 Other Optional Assessments

-We can also provide a CTA Green Equity add-on, which is an opinion as to whether there is alignment with Green Equity Principles used by various stock exchanges.
-The CTA Green Equity add-on is our assessment for the exchanges where we are an approved reviewer.
-It is offered at the client's request.
+Upon request from the entity, we can provide an opinion as to whether there is alignment with the Green Equity Principles used by various stock exchanges.
+This assessment is applicable for the exchanges where we are an approved reviewer.

 This opinion leverages the same underlying analysis that we use in our CTA.
 We use our analysis of the consistency of activities with a low carbon, climate resilient future to determine what qualifies as green.
-For companies seeking green equity designations we use our Shades of Green applied to the most recently reported revenue, capex, and operating expenditure (opex) for a full financial year.
-We associate activities assigned a Dark, Medium, or Light Shade of Green as green for the purpose of this assessment.
+When the designating set criteria for the share of green activities, we use our Shades of Green applied to the most recently reported revenue, capex and operational expenditure (opex), or other metrics determined by the exchange for a full financial year.
+We associate activities assigned a Dark, Medium, or Light green shade as green for the purpose of this assessment.
 For example, a Nasdaq green designation is, at the time of writing, attainable for a company that derives more than 50% of its turnover from activities considered green and more than 50% of investments allocated to activities considered green.
+For further information about all the designation requirements see Nasdaq Green Equity principles.

 Stock exchanges may include exclusion criteria in their Green Equity Principles, for example in the form of thresholds for fossil fuel activities.
 We assess against the specific activity thresholds of the relevant principles and the financial data and information disclosed by the company.